Are Avocados Good or Bad for Bodybuilding? (Pros & Cons)

 Avocado Recipe for Bodybuilders

-A turkey avocado sandwich is a great pre-workout meal as it’s high in carbs and low in fat to provide you with immediate energy for your workout.
-Including both slow-digesting carbs (sourdough) and fast-digesting carbs (apple) will give you a quick burst of energy at the beginning as well as sustained energy throughout.
+A turkey avocado sandwich is a great pre-workout meal as it’s high in carbs and low in fat to provide immediate energy for your workout.
+Including both slow-digesting carbs (sourdough) and fast-digesting carbs (apple) will give you a quick burst of energy at the beginning and sustained energy throughout.

 Ingredients